Accelerating Universe from Constraints: Introduction

+The paper is organized in the following way.
+First, in Section 2, we will introduce the framework of the constrained scalar by presenting its simplest realization, which will be the main focus of this work.
+We will study this theory in the absence of external in the Jordan frame, and extend the analysis also to the Einstein frame in Section 3, and analyze the perturbations in Section 4.
+In Section 5 we will take into account the possible coupling of the external matter, and discuss the subtleties and surprises that arise in this case.
+In Section 6, we will introduce the minimal frame, which defines the physical frame.
+Finally, Section 7 is devoted to conclusion and discussion.

-\textsc{\textbf{Conventions:} } Throughout the paper, we will use the metric with signature $(- + + +)$.
+\textsc{\textbf{Conventions:} } Throughout the paper, we will use the metric signature $(- + + +)$.
 In addition, we will be working in several different frames -- the Jordan frame, the Einstein frame, and the minimal frame.
-In each of them, the dot, such as $\dot{X}$ will denote a derivative with respect to the time of that frame.
-Spatial derivatives with respect to the coordinate $x^i$ in each frame will be denoted with $_{,i}$.
+In each of them, the dot, such as $\dot{Q}$ denotes a derivative with respect to the time of that frame.
+The derivative with respect to the spatial coordinate $x^i$ will be denoted by a comma, such as $Q_{,i}$.